Frequently asked Questions

 Absolutely!
 We do ask that participants have a good command of spoken English, as classes are taught in English and there will not be any translators.

 How many people might there be in a class?

 Sessions and workshops range from small groups to larger ensembles.
 A variety of group sizes and formats is key to the ethos of the Summer Sessions.

 A typical day will start at 09.00h and end at 16.00h.

 When and where can I pay?

-You can apply to take part through completing our online booking form.
-Once we have confirmed your place – which we aim to do within 4 weeks of receiving your booking form – you will be directed to the online shop to pay.
+You can apply to take part by completing our online booking form.
+Once we have confirmed your place, you will be directed to the online shop to pay.
 Please note that any fees paid are non-refundable, unless the course is cancelled by Trinity Laban.